Frequently Asked Questions

-Community Pathways, Inc., referred to as Community Pathways or CPI, is a support services brokerage contracted by the State of Oregon to deliver case management services to adults who experience developmental disabilities and live in their own home or family home in the community.
+Community Pathways, Inc., commonly referred to as Community Pathways or CPI, is a support services brokerage contracted by the State of Oregon to deliver case management services to adults who experience developmental disabilities and live in their own home or family home in the community.
 We serve over 450 individuals living in Clackamas, Multnomah, and Washington counties.
 Our team of personal agents (PA's) assists the individuals on their respective caseloads to access, plan, and monitor the supports and services they need and want to live self-determined lives in the community.

 What is a Brokerage?

 A brokerage is a case management entity (CME), and a nonprofit organization, contracted by the State of Oregon to provide case management services (or "brokerage services") to adults with developmental and intellectual disabilities living in their own home or family home.
 Learn more about brokerages.

 What are Brokerage Support Services?

 What services are available to customers of cpi?